Cyber PR’s Social Media Pyramid

 Like: FATS, OILS & SWEETS

-Servings (Recommended Frequency): 1 out of every 10 posts
+Servings (Recommended Frequency): 1 out of every 10 social media posts

 Of course, you should post self-promotional content once in awhile, but not in an over-hype-y, annoying way.
 It is, after all, vital to tell people if you have a program, project or product coming out, or anything that’s newsworthy or noteworthy for your crowd to know about.
 That being said, don’t forget about your specific Calls To Action, or these won’t be fruitful.